escottalexander/zetaglest-data/README.md

 ### Other artwork (sounds, graphics, 3d models, icons)

-We are working on creating and completing documentation.
+We are currently working on creating and completing the documentation.
 In the meantime, please contact us with any questions or ideas.
 Thank you for your interest in this project.